 Connie’s Kitchen’s address: 92 Broadway Avenue, Corner 4th Street, Brgy.
 Mariana, Quezon City

 Connie’s Kitchen’s contact numbers: (632) 721-5691 and (632) 727-9837

-For more Connie’s Kitchen’s products, please read Part I and Part III this series.
+For more Connie’s Kitchen’s products, please read Part I, Part III and Part IV of this series.